The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Why Progress Notes Matter in Mental Health Documentation

 Progress notes protect your license, support billing, and keep care consistent.
+Here is what they specifically do:

 • Legal protection: If a client’s care is ever disputed or reviewed, your notes are the documented record of what you did and why.